Johnnie Cochran is dead.

 Bailey joined Simpson’s defense team with a courtroom résumé that even Perry Mason would be jealous of.
 Bailey got neurosurgeon Sam Sheppard a new trial on charges he brutally killed his wife — and a not-guilty verdict.
 He defended fugitive newspaper heiress Patty Hearst, the “Boston Strangler” and scores of other accused murderers.
 He was rich, flew on private jets and even played himself in a movie.

-“I won’t say it’s depressing, because I don’t think I ever get depressed,” Bailey told writer Andrew Goldman in a remarkable profile this month in Town & Country magazine.
+“I won’t say it’s depressing, because I don’t think I ever get depressed,” Bailey told writer Andrew Goldman in a remarkable profile in Town & Country magazine.

 The story details Bailey’s life post-O.J. — not just his remarkable fall but also his steadfast belief that a Los Angeles jury reached the correct verdict in acquitting the actor and Hertz pitchman of killing Nicole and her friend Ronald Goldman.